Get Instant Help From 5000+ Experts For

 • Expected Outcomes (Hypothesis): [Predict the results of your study and state your hypothesis.]

-• Significance of Study: [Explain the practical and theoretical importance of your findings.
+• Significance of Study: [Explain the practical and show how to create a thesis statement of your findings.
 Why does this research matter?]

 VIII.
 Project Timeline and Budget